Last Updated on June 10, 2025

 Of all the elements of the periodic table, gold is the one best suited for use as money.
 It is:

-The unique nature of gold’s chemical properties is why gold has been used as money and why it superseded other commodities.
+The unique nature of gold’s chemical properties is why gold has been used as money for so long and why it superseded other commodities.
 It was given value by the market because it functioned as money better than anything else.
+This is why gold coins emerged in the ancient world and were used right up until the modern fiat era.

 Gold’s key attribute is that it is a store of value over a long period of time.
 It can fluctuate in the short term but over decades, centuries and millennia, it preserves wealth.